JamesTruong43/41189-Weekly-Reflections/README.md

 The different Levels of complexity.

 What are (my/the) perceived strengths and weaknesses that i have observed?
+I'm not sure what my percieved strengths are as it is still the first week of the Unit.
 What were the challenges I have encountered/observed and how well (did I/my team) handle them?

 What would I do better next time and with what anticipated results?